 Colleges want students to succeed.
 Whether your child attends a large public or small private school, there will be plentiful, high-quality, free academic support services available outside of class.
 Go to the website and browse the Student and Parent tabs for “Academic Resources” and “Academic Support Services.”
 You should see many or all of the following:

 Professors’ Office Hours.
 This should be a student’s first stop when having trouble in a class.
-Professors really do want warm bodies in the chairs!
-Know the names of your child’s instructors and find out if she has gotten in the habit of dropping by office hours (the schedule will be listed on the syllabus and course website).
+Professors really do want warm bodies in the chairs during office hours!
+Know the names of your student’s instructors and find out if she has gotten in the habit of dropping by office hours (the schedule will be listed on the syllabus and course website).

 Writing and Math Centers.
 Most schools, large and small, have a Writing Center where students can get free, individualized help.
 Such centers also offer workshops in time management, reading efficiency, exam prep, and more.
 They may provide e-mail consultations and/or online tutorials on topics such as technical writing and writing for English Language Learners.
 One college I researched had a “Quantitative Center” providing walk-in math, science, and economics help from faculty-approved peer tutors.

 Residence Halls.
 On many campuses, dorms have “Academic Support Residents” who can help students locate academic support on campus.
 An example is the University of Colorado’s “Academic Support Assistance Program,” which arranges free small-group peer tutoring upon request for students in its residence halls.